Support and distribution inference from noisy data: Introduction

 \subsection{Contribution and main results}

-In this work, we consider the deconvolution problem {\it with totally unknown noise}.
+In this work, we focus on the situation where the observations are corrupted with additive and independent noise.
 It has been proved recently~\cite{LCGL2021} that, under very mild assumptions, it is possible to solve the deconvolution problem without knowing the noise distribution and with no sample of the noise.
-In~\cite{LCGL2021}, the authors consider the density estimation problem.
-Here, we are faced with the more general situation where the underlying non noisy data may have a distribution with a lower dimensional support than the ambient space, thus having no density with respect to Lebesgue measure.
+In that work, the authors consider the density estimation problem.
+Here, we are faced with the more general situation where the underlying non noisy data may have a distribution with a possibly lower dimensional support than the ambient space, thus having no density with respect to Lebesgue measure.
+The intuition behind our work is that certain geometrical properties of the signal support induce sufficient structure for the deconvolution problem to be solvable without knowledge of the noise distribution, and that in such situations the identifiability theory of~\cite{LCGL2021} applies.

-Our main contributions are as follows. \begin{itemize} \item We first give general settings where the identifiability theory of~\cite{LCGL2021} applies.
-We exhibit simple geometric properties of a support so that, whatever the distribution on such an (unknown) support (provided it does not have too heavy tails), the deconvolution problem can be solved without any knowledge regarding the noise, see Theorem~\ref{thm:id}.
-We also prove that these geometric properties almost always hold, in some sense developed in Section~\ref{sec:genericity}.